frappe/bench/README.md

-Bench
+deBench
 =====

 The bench allows you to setup Frappe / ERPNext apps on your local Linux (CentOS 6, Debian 7 or Ubuntu) machine or a production server.
 You can use the bench to serve multiple frappe sites.

 To do this install, you must have basic information on how Linux works and should be able to use the command-line.
 If you are looking easier ways to get started and evaluate ERPNext, [download the Virtual Machine or take a free trial at FrappeCloud.com](https://erpnext.com/use).

-For questions, please join the [developer forum](https://groups.google.com/group/erpnext-developer-forum).
+For questions, please join the [developer forum](https://discuss.frappe.io/).

 Installation
 ============